rexiap/neusauber/docs/index.rst

 AR transparent rust inhibitor series - rust removal not required, instead of lead, zinc primer to improve the original anti-rust life by 3 times.

-All AR transparent rust inhibitors are RoHS compliant, VOCs free, FDA suitable.
+All AR transparent rust inhibitors are RoHS compliant, VOCs free, and FDA suitable.

 ➤Model: AR transparent rust inhibitor

-Function: Rust-Freeze, Anti-rust
+➤Function: Rust-Freeze, Anti-rust

-Features:
+➤Features:

   1. Rust activeties no longer corrodes the metal, will not swell blisters.